EverglowingComet/MobileDeveloperCash/README.md

-## How to build
+## How to build the project

-First of all, you need to install _pod_ to build this project
-  - open the project folder in _terminal_ app
+  - open the project folder in `terminal` app
-  - run this command: _pod install_
+  - run this command: `pod install` on the terminal
-  - open _MyStride.xcworkspace_ file for Xcode project
+  - open `MyStride.xcworkspace` file for Xcode project

 ## Overview